johnnewcombe/econet-simple-server/PROTOCOL.md

 #### Function Code 0, Command Code 1 (*Save)

-The data (bytes 6-n) of the Standard Reply that is sent back to the client is as follows.
+The Reply that is sent back to the client is as follows.

+    Byte 0     - Destination Station
+    Byte 1     - Destination Network
+    Byte 2     - Source Station
+    Byte 3     - Source Network
     Byte 4     - Command code (i.e. 1 for SAVE)
     Byte 5     - Return Code (0 for success)
     Byte 6-9   - 32-bit Load Address